lheric/GitlHEVCAnalyzer/README.md

 Gitl HEVC Analyzer is a tool for bitstream analysis for HEVC.

-It is realsed under Apache License.
+It is released under Apache License 2.0.

 Features
 ========